awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateTrainingJob.md

 Required: Yes

  ** [EnableInterContainerTrafficEncryption](#API_CreateTrainingJob_RequestSyntax) **   <a name="SageMaker-CreateTrainingJob-request-EnableInterContainerTrafficEncryption"></a>
 To encrypt all communications between ML compute instances in distributed training, choose `True`\.
 Encryption provides greater security for distributed training, but training might take longer\.
 How long it takes depends on the amount of communication between compute instances, especially if you use a deep learning algorithm in distributed training\.
+For more information, see [Protect Communications Between ML Compute Instances in a Distributed Training Job](https://docs.aws.amazon.com/sagemaker/latest/dg/train-encrypt.html)\.
 Type: Boolean
 Required: No